 I was 17 when I met David, in 1916.But now it is April 1972, and age has no meaning to me.There are always some white puffy pom-poms floating in the window above my desk, probably the seed pods of some kind of plant, deposited on the sidewalks of Cambridge like the first snowfall.

-The first time I met him was in autumn.After my first semester exam at the New England Conservatory of Music, Matt, Lawrence and I went to the bar to celebrate.David was playing the piano against the far wall opposite.
+The first time I met him was in autumn.After my first semester exams at the New England Conservatory of Music, Matt, Lawrence, and I went to the bar to celebrate.David was playing the piano against the far wall opposite.
 Under the dim light, his white shirt looked a little yellow.
 When his arms lightly swept over the keys, his shoulders were relaxed and relaxed.

 I didn't notice what he was saying.